mulesoft/api-console/docs/configuring-api-console.md

 Type: **String**

-Location of the file with gfenerated AMF model to automatically download when this value change.
+Location of the file with generated AMF model to automatically download when this value change.
-This can be used to optimise startup time by not producing AMF model from your API spec each time the console is opened.
+This can be used to optimise start up time by not producing AMF model from your API spec each time the console is opened.

 The [build tools][] allows you to generate this file for you when building production ready console.